krenarerexhepi/twittes/README.md

 Once you've pushed changes to your local repository, you can issue a pull request by clicking on the green pull request icon.

 ![Pull Request Icon](images/pull-request-icon.png)

+You are free to use a code.
+Let me know where did you use it [Write me](krenarerexhepi@gmail.com)

 ## License